What Would Machiavelli Do is a satire on cut-throat business operations, selfish attitude, and the pursuit of power with complete, total amorality.

 Good expense accounts loosen the connections to non-business life most people enjoy.
 When they’re spending your money, you own them.
 So be liberal.

-“What Would Machiavelli Do” got a lot of low ratings on Amazon.
+“What Would Machiavelli Do” received some low ratings on Amazon.

-Maybe it’s the proof that some people should either loosen up or lighten up a bit?
+Maybe some readers could loosen up or lighten up a bit?

-Or maybe some people should wise up, because this is how many businessmen operate.
+Or maybe some readers could wise up, because this is how many businessmen operate.

 Or, even better, let them stay the way they are, so that you can reap the advantages of being one of the few who takes power dynamics seriously :).

 Now that’s some good Machiavelli mindset, my friends :).